thiervoj/cartapus/README.md

 ## Browser support

-Cartapus supports **all recent major versions** of the following modern browsers :
+Cartapus supports **all recent major versions** of the following modern browsers

-- Google Chrome
-- Firefox
-- Safari
-- Edge

 Internally, Cartapus uses the `IntersectionObserver` API to observe elements.
 You can have more details about compatibility by consulting [CanIuse](https://caniuse.com/#feat=intersectionobserver).